talgro/promotions_manager/README.md

 4. Node(TS) - the premier JavaScript web server

 ## Leftovers
-There are a few things I have not implement yet:
+There are a few things I have not implemented yet:
-1. Edit or duplicate a record (I did implement delete action functionality).
+1. Edit or duplicate functionalities (delete was implemented).
 2. Semantics - styling the action buttons a little prettier.

 ## Known Bugs
 Update: All previous bugs were fixed.
-Didn't find more yet.
+I have not found more yet.

 ## Run instructions
 1. Clone the repository.